How to Make Your Own Luxurious Aphrodite Offering Oil

 Perfume in ancient times were oil based.

-Ancient Greek writers such as Theophrastus (270–285 BCE) and Pliny the Elder (23–79 CE) discussed ancient perfumes and the methods used to create them in several ancient texts.
+Ancient Greek writers such as Theophrastus (270–285 BCE) and Pliny the Elder (23–79 CE) discussed ancient perfumes in several ancient texts.

 So when it comes to making our own Aphrodite oil we’re going to be sticking to simple modern methods.